opsmop/opsmop/docs/source/advanced.rst

     file was missing, it might not be determined until halfway through the evaluation of a policy::

         File(name="/etc/foo.cfg", from_file=T("content/{{ platform }}.cfg"))

+    However, if the path was not evaluated with T(""), the fact that the file was missing could be detected far earlier.
+Usage of :ref:`conditionals` instead of templated file paths may be preferable to keep the type checking features of OpsMop fully in play.

 .. _eval: